The Oaks - La Corniche

 The mansion built at Mona Vale by George Brock in 1894, which sent this poor man broke, became known as 'Brock's Folly'.
 This gentleman called it 'The Oaks'.
 It overlooked what was called then Bongin Bongin ('lots of shells') beach, now known as Mona Vale beach.
 Frequented by many who travelled specifically here (The Allen Family and father of PG Taylor) the expense incurred at building such a lavish structure did not attract the clientele he needed to ensure success.

-Prior to this George Brock was bent on making the place a success - see Mona Vale Training Grounds - From Lancers on Horses to Lasses on Transport Courses.
+George Brock was bent on making the place a success - see Mona Vale Training Grounds - From Lancers on Horses to Lasses on Transport Courses.

 This would not be the first time the grounds would be used as such - prior to and during WWI they were used as training grounds, they formed part of coastal reinforcements during WWII and housed recruits being trained.